Work samples

 About Jen

-Jen Grow’s debut collection, MY LIFE AS A MERMAID, was winner of the 2012 Dzanc Books Short Story Collection Competition.
+Jen Grow’s debut collection, MY LIFE AS A MERMAID, published in 2015, won the 2012 Dzanc Books Short Story Collection Competition.
 Her work also earned the 2016 Mary Sawyers Baker Award.
-Her short fiction and nonfiction have appeared in The Writer’s Chronicle, Other Voices, The Sun Magazine, The GSU Review, Hunger Mountain, Indiana Review and many others including the anthology City Sages: Baltimore (City Lit Press, 2010).
-She co-authored the book Seeking the Spirit (Morehouse Publishing, 2006) with… more
+Her short fiction and nonfiction have appeared in The Writer’s Chronicle, Other Voices, The Sun Magazine, The GSU Review, Hunger Mountain, Indiana Review and many other journals and anthologies.
+She co-authored the book SEEKING THE SPIRIT (Morehouse Publishing, 2006) with Harry Brunett.
+She received a 2015 … more

 Catalog of Lies: A Collection of Essays